How to Use Time Machine on macOS Sequoia?

 Step 2.
 Open Donemax Disk Clone for Mac, choose OS Clone mode.
 This mode can clone everything from Mac's internal disk to the external hard drive.

 Step 3.
 Select the external hard drive as the destination drive, click on Clone Now button.
-It will clone all data including macOS Sequoia, settings, apps, user data and other data from your Mac to the external hard drive, creating a full bootable clone backup.
+It will clone macOS Sequoia, settings, apps and user data and other data to the external hard drive.
+It can ensure to create a full bootable clone backup.

-💡 Note: Once the clone is completed, you can connect the external hard drive to your Mac, set it as the startup disk so that your Mac can boot from the external hard drive.
+💡 Note: After cloning the macOS Sequoia to the external drive, you can connect the external hard drive to your Mac.
+Set the external drive as the startup disk so that your Mac can boot from the external hard drive.

 Conclusion

 Backing up your data is essential, and Time Machine on macOS Sequoia makes it easy, automatic, and reliable.
-With the right setup, you can ensure that your files, applications, and entire system are safe from unexpected loss or damage.
+With the right setup, you can ensure that your files/applications and entire system are safe.
 Whether you're restoring a single file or your entire Mac, Time Machine has you covered.

 Set up Time Machine today and enjoy peace of mind knowing your important data is secure.